tinamelie/so-you-want-to-use-random-forest/README.md

+Some folks asked for help getting started with machine learning, so I made this.
+I wonder if anyone will ever look at it.

 ## What this is for and what it does
 - Prediction of binary or continuous target traits
 - Utilizes scikit-learn's Random Forest for both classification and regression tasks